Sunday, April 28, 2024

 Moreover, what will the Consortium do when they meet?
 The current problem is almost certainly due to the fact that the NVD’s infrastructure is a couple of decades old and seems to be almost completely lacking in redundancy.
 What are they going to do to fix that, other than rip it out and replace it with something newer?
 If so, why wait for a Consortium to point out something that’s painfully obvious today?

 Fortunately, I’m pleased to announce that the cavalry actually is on the way.
 They’re not flying the flag of the Consortium, but of CVE.org, the database (formerly known as MITRE, which still operates it) in which most of the data in the NVD originates.
-CVE.org will put up a blog post up within two weeks detailing what’s going on, but my last post should give you some idea of that (not that I’m privy to all of the details of course).
+CVE.org will put up a blog post within two weeks detailing what’s going on, but my last post should give you some idea of that (not that I’m privy to all of the details of course).

 Even better, you can join the SBOM Forum’s Vulnerability Database working group, which will hold its first bi-weekly meeting on Tuesday April 30 at 11AM Eastern Time.
 We’ll be discussing (with at least one member of the CVE.org Board) what CVE.org offers today and what needs to be added, both to let it replace the functionality of the late, lamented NVD, but also to go beyond that.
 There are lots of things you can do if you’re not constrained by two decades of…stuff.